wkflanders/pyconometrics/README.md

 The metric module contains tools to help with data anylsis.
 ```
 pn.metric.volatility()    #Returns the historical volatility across a period
-pn.metric.growth()        #Returns the growth over a period and n number of steps
 ```

 ### Model: